-Materials that the Librarian is able to find typically include scholarly journal abstracts and papers, books and other publications.
-Access is available at no charge to a large base of documents; however some publishers require a fee to obtain full articles.
-The services of the Reference Librarian are available to the student on an ongoing basis while the student studies with PSP.
+Materials that the student can typically find on EBSCO include scholarly journal abstracts and papers, books and other publications.
+Access is available at no charge to a large base of documents; however, some publishers require a fee to obtain full articles.
 This service is available at no charge to currently enrolled students.